-Click on ext next to the application server you want to edit ... the application server configuration page is opened.
+Click on mathematical and the application server you want to edit ... the application server configuration page is opened.

 Adding/editing an application server

 AS Id

 ID that external clients need for access.
 The ID is automatically assigned as soon as you set up an entry for the application server.